Gold Coins - The Gold Eagle and the Gold Buffalo

 - The Commemorative Gold Coin Program

 Each of these programs produced gold coins that appealed mostly to collectors, rather than purely investors.
 Nevertheless, many gold buyers also own these special edition coins with the anticipation or at least hope, that the collectible value will increase over time.
 There have been some special edition Liberty gold coins as well.

 Where to Buy Gold Coins and which is the best Gold Coin to buy?

 The answer to the first question is simple: Pacific Precious Metals.

 Now we fully realize that we are not the only gold dealer in the United States, and there are many other precious metals dealers that are reputable and honest as well.
 However, for anyone looking to buy gold in the San Francisco Bay Area, we provide the best option.
-If you have any questions regarding US gold coins, call us anytime during business hours at 415-383-7411.

 In addition, we can ship anywhere in the United States and our shipments are fully insured until you sign for the package.